 How to Scrape Redfin Real Estate Property Data in Python

-Finally, we'll also cover property tracking by continuously scraping for newly listed or updated - giving us an upper hand in real estate bidding.
+To scrape Redfin properties we'll be using the hidden API scraping method.
+We'll also cover property tracking by continuously scraping for newly listed or updated - giving us an upper hand in real estate bidding.
 We'll be using Python with a few community libraries - Let's dive in!

 Hands on Python Web Scraping Tutorial and Example Project